cenong/puzzler/PuzzlerDoc.md

 ### User Testing

 The most important lesson I gathered from this project is the importance of going in early and often.
-I performed several iterations of user testing on my trusty test candidate, Josh.
+I performed several iterations of user testing on one trusty test candidate.

 The first test involved scaling of the UI canvas.
-He likes the size and readability of the panel but was annoyed that he had to rotate his head to read the entire canvas.
+He liked the size and readability of the panel but was annoyed that he had to rotate his head to read the entire canvas.
 I fixed this issue by increasing the camera distance to the canvas.

 Initially, the highlighted color of the ```Start``` button was yellow.
 He felt that yellow was not a color that indicates forward motion and suggested that the color be changed to green.